Why is it important to care for your dental implants?

 How do you clean implant-supported dentures?

-Implant-supported dentures, known as overdentures or snap-on-dentures, are dentures which attach to a few dental implants.
-Overdentures are easier to clean since the dentures can be removed from your mouth.
-Be sure to take your dentures out of your mouth every night and clean them.
-Use a soft toothbrush with liquid soap to remove debris from your dentures.
-Feel free to use a denture cleaning solution to soak your dentures to remove calcified deposits.
-Pay extra attention to the denture housings, which are the colorful circles that lock onto your dental implants.
-Don’t clean the housings too rigorously or you could damage them.
-Finally, don't forget to clean the dental implants in your mouth after you've removed your overdenture from your mouth.
+Implant-supported dentures, known as overdentures or snap-on-dentures, are dentures that attach to several dental implants.
+Overdentures are easier to clean as compared to all-on-four teeth.
+This is because the denture can be removed from your mouth during your hygiene routine.
+Be sure to take your dentures out of your mouth every night and clean them throughly.
+Use a soft toothbrush with liquid soap to remove debris from the denture.
+Feel free to use denture cleaning solutions to soak your dentures and remove calcified deposits.
+Pay extra attention to the denture housings, which are the colorful circles that lock onto the dental implants.
+Don’t clean the housings too rigorously or you will damage them.
+Finally, don't forget to clean the dental implants in your mouth after you've removed the overdenture from your mouth.

 To learn more about cleaning other dental prostheses, click on the following links: